bfrederix/dumpedit-docs/docs/vote_types.rst

 of votes is eliminated from the pool of players for **THE ENTIRE SHOW**.

-**Example**
-  We typically use this if we're doing a form where players are killed off and never come back.
+.. example:: We typically use this if we're doing a form where players are killed off and never come back.
              It's a cruel improv world out there.

 Vote Type Selected Player Pool
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~